 For our first hike we decided to hike the Swift Camp Creek Overlook Trail.
 We found the directions in our favorite RRG trail guide, Hinterlands by Jerrell Goodpaster.
 If you are a fan of the Gorge you really need this book in your collection.

 The Swift Camp Creek Overlook Trail was a very interesting trail, with some gorgeous scenery and cool campsites set up in the woods, but it was also a mess.
 Several parties of hikers that we passed advised us to turn back because the trail was impassable due to downed trees from a storm.
+If we were novice hikers then we would probably have to be extra prepared for these type of situations, maybe read up on websites like Know Prepare Survive (https://knowpreparesurvive.com/) to understand what to do.
+But since this wasn’t our first hike, and the trail wasn’t that demanding in that it wasn’t a thick jungle in the middle of nowhere, we were able to manage.
 We persevered though and Michael ended up finding a modified trail that connected with the overgrown path.
 It was a great hike, but we did get a little scratched up here and there from the fallen trees.
+It was also a super hot day so I was glad that I bought us all a water bottle from a website like Botanex, before we came.
+The heat made the hike so much harder, I’m just thankful we had lots of water to keep us hydrated!!

 After our long hike we needed some grub and cold beer so we went to Sky Bridge Station for appetizers and local craft beer.
 This place is a great hangout for hikers, bikers and climbers and the food is delish!